-Fixed uses the type name "fixed" and supports two attributes:
+Fixed uses the type name "fixed" and supports the following attributes:

-- name: a string naming this fixed (required). - namespace, a string that qualifies the name; - aliases: a JSON array of strings, providing alternate names for this enum (optional). - size: an integer, specifying the number of bytes per value (required).
+- name: a string naming this fixed (required). - namespace, a string that qualifies the name; - aliases: a JSON array of strings, providing alternate names for this enum (optional). - doc: a JSON string providing documentation to the user of this schema (optional). - size: an integer, specifying the number of bytes per value (required).